stackabletech/integration-tests/druid-operator/tests/opa/authorizer/README.md

 4. Setup Test Container
 5. Run Auth Test:
     - Create two test users: Alice, Eve
-    - Run HTTP requests to test if authentication works
+    - Run HTTP requests to test if authentication + authorization works:
+      - unauthenticated user should get a 401
+      - unauthorized user should get a 403
+      - authorized user should get the "normal" response

+To run only this test, use `kuttl test tests/opa`